Kshitijk5/Springboot-Thymeleaf-Voting-App/README.md

 To access the admin-panel page, you'll need to log in as a user with the "admin" role.
 If you try to access the admin-panel page without logging in, or if you log in as a user without the "admin" role, you'll be redirected to a 403 Access Denied page.

 ## Voting
 To vote, you'll need to log in as a user with the "user" role.
 Each user can only vote once.
-Once a user has voted, they can no longer access the voting page.
+Once a user has voted, they can no longer vote.

 ## Editing Profile
-To edit your profile, click on the "Edit Profile" button on the top right corner of the screen.
+To edit your profile, click on the dropdown button on the top right corner of the screen.
 You'll be redirected to a page where you can update your name and email address.

 ## Logging Out
 To log out, click on the "Logout" button on the top right corner of the screen.
 You'll be redirected to the login page.